 Your money coach will provide you with ways you can spend and save.
 They will help you figure out where you stand and where you need to be, along with ways to help you get there.

-The best part about hiring a financial coach is how you’ll feel after your first session — prepared to manage your finances all on your own.
+The best part about hiring a financial coach is how you’ll feel after your first session.
+Nothing feels better than being prepared to manage your finances all on your own.
 They’re not going to hold your hand.
 They aren’t interested in a long-term relationship (though, if that’s what you want from them, they’ll happily oblige).

-A good financial coach will provide you with advice, but wants to empower you to take control of your finances and make you feel confident they’re being managed well.
+A good financial coach will provide you with advice.
+However, they should also make you feel empowered to take control of your finances and confident they’re being managed well.
 Coaches want to see you succeed.

 You should walk away from your first meeting with a financial coach with a plan to get rid of your debt and goals set for the near future.

 How much do financial coaches cost or charge?

 Financial coach fees vary depending on who your coach is and what your particular needs are.
 You can expect an upfront fee of around $1,000 for the initial meeting and implementation of the plan.
 Monthly fees can range around $250 going forward as needed, for whatever support you want and need as the plan is put into action.

 Before advisors can offer people sound advice and guidance, they first need to know what they’re talking about.
 That means working in a professional, financial advisor capacity.

 What’s needed to be a financial coach